Skip to contents

 Details

-• For frequency tables, the first two columns (Category and Values) are left-aligned.
+• frequency table (a Category column is present): the first two columns (Category, Values) are left-aligned.

-• For cross tables, only the first column (row variable) is left-aligned.
+• cross table (otherwise): only the first column (row variable) is left-aligned.

 See also